formsbyair/Documentation/docs/_posts/2023-01-26-workflow-authorised-only.md

 Content within a Workflow element with this option enabled will only be displayed when a document's workflow status is **Authorized**

-This may be useful where you have additional information that should only be captured once a form has been authorised.
+This may be useful where you have additional information that should only be captured or mandatory once a form has been authorised.